Canon T1i vs Leica Digilux 3

 |17.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T1i and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T1i and Digilux 3 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Leica Digilux 3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Leica Digilux 3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.